gcross/LogicGrowsOnTrees/README.md

 1. Laziness

-    Haskell has lazy (*) evaluation which means that it does not evaluate anything until the value is required to make progress; this capability means that ordinary functions can act as control structures.
-In particular, when you use `mplus a b` to signal a non-derministic choice, neither `a` nor `b` will be evaluated unless one chooses to explore respectively the left and/or right branch of the corresponding decision tree.
+    Haskell has lazy* evaluation which means that it does not evaluate anything until the value is required to make progress; this capability means that ordinary functions can act as control structures.
+In particular, when you use `mplus a b` to signal a non-deterministic choice, neither `a` nor `b` will be evaluated unless one chooses to explore respectively the left and/or right branch of the corresponding decision tree.
 This is very powerful because it allows us to explore the decision tree of a logic program as much or as little as we want and only have to pay for the parts that we choose to explore.

-    (*) Technically Haskell is "non-strict" rather than "lazy", which means there might be times in practice when it evaluates something more than is strictly needed.
+    * Technically Haskell is "non-strict" rather than "lazy", which means there might be times in practice when it evaluates something more than is strictly needed.